-This programme can either be studied as an online distance learning, day release or full-time programme.
+This programme can be studied as an online distance learning programme.

-To undertake the day release or online distance learning programme you will need to be either employed, or volunteering within, a veterinary practice (this does not need to be an RCVS approved Training Practice).
+To undertake the programme you will need to be either employed, or volunteering within, a veterinary practice (this does not need to be an RCVS approved Training Practice).

 It usually takes one academic year to complete.

 What qualifications do I need to start training as a veterinary care assistant?